Expansion of balancing lake and protective measures for De Onlanden

-Over the past six months, research has been conducted into which areas in and around De Onlanden are suitable for additional water storage and where this is financially feasible.
-De Onlanden has two equally important functions: nature conservation and water storage.
-Yesterday, a decision was made: in extreme situations, the extra water will be collected in De Onlanden itself.
-This was agreed upon by the administrators of the Noorderzijlvest water board, the site managers (Natuurmonumenten, Staatsbosbeheer, and Stichting Het Drentse Landschap), the provinces of Drenthe and Groningen, and the municipalities of Noordenveld and Tynaarlo.
-The extra storage space must be ready for use by January 1, 2025, at the latest.
+Over the past six months, a study was conducted to determine in which areas within and around De Onlanden balancing lake additional balancing lake would be balancing lake and financially viable.
+De Onlanden serves two equally important functions: nature conservation and balancing lake.
+A decision was made yesterday: in extreme situations, the excess water will be retained within De Onlanden itself.
+This was agreed upon by the directors of water authority , the site managers Natuurmonumenten (Dutch Society for Nature Conservation), Staatsbosbeheer (Dutch Forestry Commission) Stichting Het Drentse Landschap), the provinces of Drenthe and Groningen, and the councils and Tynaarlo.
+The additional storage capacity must be ready for use by January 1, 2025, at the latest.

 Temporary retention in case of extreme precipitation